thegabriele97/meta-hrmonitor/README.md

   "
 ```

-Now, register the app and the driver inside you image by editing your conf/local.conf and adding this lines
+Now, register the app and the driver inside you image by editing your conf/local.conf and adding these lines

 ```
 IMAGE_INSTALL_append = " virtualppg ppgreader"